jaytlang/networkedlasers/README.txt

    etc.

 THIS BRANCH:
--> This is the master branch.
-Integrated project products go here.
-To work on ethernet or laser-related projects exclusively, check out the relevant branches.
+-> This is the laser branch.
+Fischer's pre-integration dev work goes here!